jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 * Updated Arguments exercise to be easier to understand
 * Updated Maps exercise to not accidentally resemble a Ruby on Rails convention
 * Added paragraph on destructuring Maps
+* Removed errant camelCases and incorrect references to hashes
+* Updated String section for clarity
 * Fixed some typos/grammar stuff

 ### 0.1.1